The treatment

 - Step 06

-You go home the same day with your rehab plan.
-Avoid driving on the day of the procedure.
+You return home the same day with your personalised rehabilitation plan and post-procedure instructions.
+Avoid driving for the rest of the day.

 Recovery